jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/18_risk_of_bias_within_studies.md

 ---
 id: risk-of-bias-in-studies
 title: "18.
 Risk of bias in studies"
+writing_guide:
+    text: |
+        What characteristics of each study were used to assess the risk of bias?

+        Have you explained your judgements, for example by quoting text from the reports of included studies?
+Present the judgements and explanations for each one clearly in a table or a figure.

+        Did you assess risk of bias for specific outcomes or results?
+If so, present these judgements in a forest plot alongside the results of each study.
 ---

 Present assessments of risk of bias for each included study